 - The propagation of Albuca ‘frizzle sizzle’ is done using offsets.

 - Divide them away from the parent plant and grow them separately.

 - Not all species of this plant produce offsets, which is why seeds are often used for propagation.

-- The germination process of fresh seeds starts a week after sowing.
+- The germination process of Frizzle Sizzle fresh seeds starts a week after sowing.

-- The right time to plant the seeds is when the parent plants are resprouting actively.
+- The right time to plant the seeds is when the parent plants actively resprouting.